 - 23.7.
-A "premium rated subscription service" is a subscription service provided by means of premium rated numbers where the charge is higher than standard rate. - 23.8.
+A "premium rated subscription service" is a subscription service provided by means of premium rated numbers where the charge is higher than the default rate on a customer's mobile services package. - 23.8.
 For a premium rated subscription service, the "pricing information" consists of the words "subscription service" and the cost to the customer and the frequency of the billing for the service. - 23.9.
 Premium rated subscription services must be confirmed using a "confirmation message".
 The instructions for confirming the service must not require a response to a premium rated number. - 23.10.
 The number used to terminate a subscription service must not be a premium rated number.